avicarpio/Metal_Hellsinger_Mod_SweetHome/Readme.md

 # Sweet Home Alabama Music Mod

-This is a mod for the game [Metal: Hellsinger](https://twitter.com/metalhellsinger) developed by [The Outsiders](https://twitter.com/outsidersgames).
+This is the world first mod for the game [Metal: Hellsinger](https://twitter.com/metalhellsinger) developed by [The Outsiders](https://twitter.com/outsidersgames).
 It is a replacement for the music of the level Stygia.

 ### How to install
 1. Download the file `StygiaSongBank.bank`